jkzorz/SituSeq/README.md

 ## Analyze and visualize results
-This code creates a bubble plot of the abundances of all phyla in all samples, and a stacked bar plot of the top 10 most abundant phyla.
+This code creates a bubble plot of the abundances of all phyla in all samples, and a stacked bar plot of the top 10 most abundant phyla across all samples.
+Change the "colours" object to update the colour scheme as desired.

 ```
 #read in newly made csv files